 juice or white wine vinegar

 Melt the butter in a large measuring cup in the microwave.
 Set aside.

-Add the egg yolks and white vinegar in a blender and blend for a few seconds.
+Add the egg yolks and lemon (or use white wine vinegar) in a blender and blend for a few seconds.
 Open the top of the blender and drizzle the melted butter, a little at a time.
 Continue adding the melted butter until there is no more butter left.

 Use the pulse option if you feel the lowest power is still too strong.
 Once all the melted butter is added, the Hollandaise sauce should be thick with a silky texture.
 Lightly season with salt and pepper.
 Serve over poached eggs.

 Build your breakfast

 Split the English muffins in half.
 Toast the muffins and spread a little butter on each one.
 Add a slice of ham on top of each half.